 Blog: Organizing - Nevada Water Tour

-This month, I helped to coordinate and co-lead the first Nevada Water Tour.
-The tour was a collaborative, intersectional effort and a great opportunity for members of various communities throughout Nevada, young and old and of various diverse backgrounds, to take a 3-day trip together throughout the Great Basin desert to learn and engage more about the state of water and the impact we (people) are having in our own backyard; in other words, this tour served as a teaching moment to shed light on the social and environmental injustices plaguing people, especially already marginalized communities, the land, wildlife and even the air we breathe-in everyday.
+This month, I helped to coordinate and co-lead with Ellen Moore and other incredible organizers from PLAN the first Nevada Water Tour.
+The tour was a collaborative, intersectional effort and a great opportunity for members of various communities throughout Nevada, young and old and of various diverse backgrounds, to take a 3-day trip together throughout the Great Basin desert to learn and engage more about the state of water and the impact we (people) are having in our own backyard; in other words, this tour served as a teaching moment to shed light on the social and environmental injustices plaguing people, especially already marginalized communities, the land, wildlife and even the air we breathe on a daily basis.

 Participants of the tour had a chance to connect with individuals and leaders of the various, rural communities we came across to learn directly from them on what we, collectively, can do to be a part of the solution (of being better stewards of our collective life source: water).